-Growing up as a Palestinian American, I've always had a deep connection to my homeland of Palestine.
+Growing up as a first generation Palestinian American, I've always had a deep connection to my homeland of Palestine.
 It's a place that is often misunderstood and misrepresented in western media, and I wanted to do something to change that.
 My dream was to use food as a medium for conversation.

 As a 24-year-old Palestinian American, I am proud to be carrying on this legacy and to be using food as a way to start important conversations about Palestine.
-I am grateful for the opportunity to share our story with the world, and I hope that Othmana Olive Oil can be a small part of a larger movement towards understanding and peace.
+I am grateful for the opportunity to share our story with the world, and I hope that Othmana can be a small part of a larger movement towards understanding and peace.